paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 This won't compile because we are using an undefined error.
 Let's add that error next.

 ::: theory-recap
 - Solana has sysvars that are parameters of the Solana cluster you are on.
-These sysvars are stored in accounts and store parameters such as what the current fee or rent is
+These sysvars can be accessed through accounts and store parameters such as what the current fee or rent is.
+As of `solana-program` version `1.6.5`, [sysvars can also be accessed without being passed into the entrypoint as an account](https://github.com/solana-labs/solana/blob/a1a0d6f84b30ecea1fd1b699aa3cd6ab2741db77/programs/bpf/rust/sysvar/src/lib.rs) (this tutorial will continue to use the old way for now, but you shouldn't!).
 :::

 ### error.rs